Otter Tail (NASDAQ:OTTR) Cut to “Strong Sell” at BidaskClub

-Otter Tail (NASDAQ:OTTR) was downgraded by stock analysts at BidaskClub from a “sell” rating to a “strong sell” rating in a report released on Thursday, BidAskClub reports.
+BidaskClub lowered shares of Otter Tail (NASDAQ:OTTR) from a sell rating to a strong sell rating in a research report sent to investors on Thursday morning, BidAskClub reports.

+The company also recently declared a quarterly dividend, which was paid on Thursday, September 10th.
+Shareholders of record on Friday, August 14th were issued a dividend of $0.37 per share.
+The ex-dividend date of this dividend was Thursday, August 13th.
+This represents a $1.48 annualized dividend and a yield of 3.99%.
+Otter Tail’s payout ratio is 68.20%.

-A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
-First Trust Advisors LP raised its holdings in Otter Tail by 30.0% in the 2nd quarter.
-First Trust Advisors LP now owns 1,194,474 shares of the utilities provider’s stock valued at $46,334,000 after buying an additional 275,789 shares during the last quarter.
-Geode Capital Management LLC raised its holdings in Otter Tail by 7.9% during the 1st quarter.
-Geode Capital Management LLC now owns 625,175 shares of the utilities provider’s stock worth $27,795,000 after purchasing an additional 45,901 shares during the last quarter.
-Bank of New York Mellon Corp raised its holdings in Otter Tail by 3.0% during the 2nd quarter.
-Bank of New York Mellon Corp now owns 349,248 shares of the utilities provider’s stock worth $13,547,000 after purchasing an additional 10,156 shares during the last quarter.
-Gamco Investors INC. ET AL raised its holdings in Otter Tail by 5.0% during the 2nd quarter.
-Gamco Investors INC. ET AL now owns 317,233 shares of the utilities provider’s stock worth $12,305,000 after purchasing an additional 15,233 shares during the last quarter.
-Finally, Glenmede Trust Co.
-NA raised its holdings in Otter Tail by 115,828.5% during the 2nd quarter.
-Glenmede Trust Co.
-NA now owns 207,512 shares of the utilities provider’s stock worth $8,048,000 after purchasing an additional 207,333 shares during the last quarter.
-Institutional investors and hedge funds own 46.10% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Two Sigma Advisers LP raised its holdings in Otter Tail by 115.9% during the 2nd quarter.
+Two Sigma Advisers LP now owns 42,100 shares of the utilities provider’s stock worth $1,633,000 after purchasing an additional 22,600 shares during the last quarter.
+AdvisorNet Financial Inc grew its position in shares of Otter Tail by 10.4% during the 2nd quarter.
+AdvisorNet Financial Inc now owns 4,050 shares of the utilities provider’s stock worth $157,000 after buying an additional 383 shares during the period.
+Engineers Gate Manager LP acquired a new stake in shares of Otter Tail during the 2nd quarter worth approximately $209,000.
+Sei Investments Co. grew its position in shares of Otter Tail by 9.2% during the 2nd quarter.
+Sei Investments Co. now owns 18,730 shares of the utilities provider’s stock worth $718,000 after buying an additional 1,575 shares during the period.
+Finally, Private Advisor Group LLC acquired a new stake in shares of Otter Tail during the 2nd quarter worth approximately $83,000.
+Hedge funds and other institutional investors own 46.10% of the company’s stock.

 Otter Tail Company Profile